-Two pins on the “bands” connector, pins 6 and 8 have been brought out for reading FOR and REF power when connected to an inexpensive line section.
+Two pins on the “bands” connector, pins 6 and 8 have been brought out for reading FOR and REF power when connected to an inexpensive line section that you provide.
 If the front panel module option is used, all pins on the “encoders” connector can be repurposed for external modules and experimentation.

+A list of the I2C addresses used by the V012 boards can be found here:

+T41/T41_V012_Files_01-15-24/T41_V012_Design_Documents/T41_V12.6_I2C_Assignments.xlsx at main · DRWJSCHMIDT/T41 · GitHub

 Building the Boards

 With a medium heat, fine-tipped soldering iron (30-40W) assemble the V012.6 Main board in the following sequence for best results.
 It essentially amounts to mounting the smallest parts close to the board first.
-Leave the larger parts until the end.
+Leave the larger parts like Q1, U1, and U3 until the end.
+Use the schematic and the part designators on the board for part location.

-Mount all SMD parts on the backside of the board first.
-There are 14 SMD parts on the backside… All are clearly marked.
-Resistors and R1, R2, R3, R4, R5, R8, R9, R14, R15, and R16.
-Capacitors C4, C5, and C10.
-Diode D5.
-Remember… mount EITHER the BLUE parts or the RED parts but not both (blue is for just reverse polarity protection, red is for reverse polarity protection and the on-off power control and black is for either option).
+Mount two SMD parts (D5 and R16) on the backside of the board first IF you have opted to use the reverse voltage protection instead of the clever soft on-off routines.
+Both are clearly marked as D5 and R16.
+Remember… mount EITHER the BLUE parts or the RED parts but not both (BLUE part designators here are for just reverse polarity protection, RED are just for the on-off power control, BLACK are for either option).

 Mount U5 and U6, the SOIC packages.
 There are several good ways to do this.
 You can put a drop of super-glue gel on the board and put the part in place with a tweezers… and then solder the part.
 You can also put a spot of solder on one corner pin on the board… solder the part down at that point, and complete the soldering.
 You can also use paste solder and a heat gun… whatever technique works best for you.
 There are plenty of YouTube videos on soldering SOIC packages onto circuit boards that can be reviewed before you start.

 Mount the SMD parts on the top side of the board.
-Mind the polarity of the LEDs and the diodes (the bar on the part on the board should match the bar on the diode).
-Remember to only mount parts D1, C9 if you want that option.
+Mind the polarity of the three LEDs (D2, D3, D4) and the diode D1.
+The bar on the footprint on the board should match the bar on the diode.
+Remember to only mount parts D1 if you are building that option.

 Next, mount the test point header pins and connections (not those in boxes).
 Note that the “exciter out” I/Q output jack has pins next to the Teensy for connection to the teensy audio hat.
 You should use 90-degree header pins here to clear the audio hat above them properly.
 See below.

-Mount the thru-hole parts except for the voltage regulators including the female headers for the Teensy and for U4.
+Mount the thru-hole parts except for the voltage regulators (U1 and U3) including the female headers for the Teensy and for U4.
+Mount U2, Q2, and Q3 if used.

+Mount the thru-hole capacitors and IDC test pins.

 Mount the connectors.
 This includes the 2x5 IDC male pin connectors, and the audio jacks.
 NOTE that the “Acc” connector, the “Bands” connector, the ethernet connection, and the second Teensy USB connection go on the back side of the board.
-If you are using the “front panel” board, you don’t have to populate the “Encoders” connector unless you think you might use it for experimentation at a later date.
+Mount the 12V power connectors and use a red and black sharpie to code the “+” and “-“ terminals on the connectors.

 Set the jumper at J2 in the proper position for the voltage of your display.
 When in doubt, set it to the 3.3V position.